 The PILN secretariat has been established at SPREP in Samoa.
-The network coordinator recruits the teams, organizes meetings and activities, and provides ongoing support to network participants.
+The network coordinator recruits the teams, organises meetings and activities, and provides ongoing support to network participants.
 PILN Soundbites, an outline of regional activities and achievements, is periodically distributed to the network to celebrate success.

 The Pilot programme